embreymorton/CS-Grad-Tracker/README.md

 views folder.

 ### models
-The one file schema.js in models describes all the database objects in use.
+The one file, schema.js, in models describes all the database objects in use.
 Controllers store and retrieve data from the database as these defined objects.